Malcolm Dome

 Malcolm Dome (1955 – 29 October 2021) was an English music journalist.

-He wrote about rock and heavy metal from 1979.
+Dome wrote about rock and heavy metal from 1979.
 In addition to writing books, he was a journalist for Record Mirror, Kerrang!, Metal Hammer and Classic Rock among others.
 Dome co-founded the UK's first rock radio station, TotalRock, along with Friday Rock Show DJ Tommy Vance and producer Tony Wilson.
 After 17 years with the station, Dome left in March 2014 to join Team Rock full-time.

-Dome is credited with the term "thrash metal".
-It was first referred to by the music press in Kerrang! by Dome while making a reference to the Anthrax song "Metal Thrashing Mad" in issue number 62, page 8, published on 23 February 1984.
-Prior to this, Metallica's frontman James Hetfield referred to their sound as "power metal".
+Dome often is credited wrongly with the first use of the term "thrash metal", in an article on page 8 of issue number 62 of Kerrang! magazine, published on 23 February 1984; he was referring to the Anthrax song "Metal Thrashing Mad".
+The term thrash metal though is older, since someone can find it in both Metal Forces 1 and Metal Mania 13, both released in late 1983.
+Prior to this, Metallica's frontman James Hetfield referred to his band's sound as "power metal".

 Dome was a contributor to the DVDs Queen Under Review 1973-1980, Queen Under Review 1980-1991 and Music Milestones: Genesis's Duke.
-He also provided sleeve notes for the Nuclear Burn 4CD remaster set of jazz fusion band Brand X's work between 1976 and 1980.
+He also provided sleeve notes for the Nuclear Burn 4–CD remaster set of jazz fusion band Brand X's work between 1976 and 1980.

 It was announced on 1 November 2021 that Dome had died, aged 66.